BorisJancic/Heston-Model-Simulator/README.md

 Displays the stochastic simulation of the contract using both the Heston and Black Scholes models.

 ### Backend
-Retrieves live data like interest rates and stock data.
+Retrieves live data like interest rates and volatilities.
 Computes stochastic simulations to price the option.
-Returns price data and simulation walks.
+Returns price data and simulation paths.